 Nihil: Well, whenever you have a new creative team, when you start episode 4, you have to do a lot of rebuilding.

-- Story Arc: For a metal band, this is pretty surprising.
-Following the start of Era III (with Papa Emeritus III), Ghost began to establish lore about itself: The band is a key element to what's implied to be a church dedicated to spreading the word of Satan, with a Papa being the front man and of the same bloodline.
+- Story Arc: Following the start of Era III (with Papa Emeritus III), Ghost began to establish lore about itself.
+The band is a key element to what's implied to be a church dedicated to spreading the word of Satan, with a Papa being the front man and of the same bloodline.
 Around the start of Era IV however, it's revealed there's a much older Papa called Papa Nihil (the one seen when Papa III was ousted) who used to be the band's singer and is the father of the first three Papas.
 However, Sister Imperator reveals to him that the Church has decided to go with a different front man of Ghost, a cardinal known as Cardinal Copia.
 After almost two years, Papa Nihil dies during the band's only show of 2020, and Copia becomes Papa Emeritus IV.
 The video for "Kiss the Go-Goat" also subtly implies that Copia is the child of Papa Nihil and Sister Imperator, and the Chapter videos drop several additional hints about this connection.

 - Talent Contest: The video for "Cirice" sees a school talent show get derailed by a kid version of the band.

-- Theremin: "Spirit" opens with an theremin refrain that sounds like it's straight out of a 50s sci-fi movie, backed by a mellotron "choir" which sets the mood for both the song and the album as a whole.
+- Theremin: "Spirit" opens with an theremin refrain that sounds like it's straight out of a 50s sci-fi movie, backed by a mellotron "choir", which sets the mood for both the song and the album as a whole.

-- Trrrilling Rrrs: Occasionally used for dramatic flair.
-They're most prominent in the choruses in "Rats", although said choruses only consist of "(Them) r-r-r-rats!" repeatedly.
+- Trrrilling Rrrs: Occasionally used for dramatic flair, especially by Papa III.
+They're very prominent in the choruses in "Rats", although said choruses only consist of "(Them) r-r-r-rats!" repeatedly.

 - Twisted Eucharist: "Body and Blood" mocks the concept of Communion by depicting Jesus's corpse literally being exhumed and consumed.